 I am a builder and tinkerer.
 In 2013 I built a reprap 3D printer at home and with the help of Freeside.
 In 2014 I met Jay and Roger and we collectively came together to found The Maker Station makerspace in Marietta, GA.
 I am actively engaged in the makerspace operations and serve on the Board of Directors as Community Manager.

-Below you will find highlights of my favorite projects as well as my maker blog.
+Below you will find highlights of my favorite projects and a failed attempt at a maker blog.

 My Maker Blog